 Inclusion of all domains: It was found that models of understanding how hypnotherapy work that incorporates factors and elements of all three domains provide the most useful knowledge.

 From these findings of the three domains, the biopsychosocial model was proposed and evaluated.
-Let’s take a look at what this new biopsychosocial model for understanding how hypnotherapy works has brought to light about the mechanics of hypnotherapy. . .

 The Biopsychosocial Model for Understanding How Hypnotherapy Works